Resources available in Trans.eu API are secured, which means that each request must be authorized and include access_token in request header.

 - Valid client credentials (client_id and client_secret)

-To obtain client credentials, please fill out the application registration form available here.
+To obtain client credentials and Api-key, please fill out the application registration form available here.

 User account can be created using company registration form.